 So far, the focus in this chapter has been solely on the numbers that define a character in Hack100.
 Whilst these are essential from a game mechanics perspective, they are, nevertheless, rather dry.
 Apart from each character's Specialism, they tell us nothing about their wider background and motivation for adventuring.
-To address this, write a single sentence that describes these aspects.
+To address this, a single sentence is written that describes these aspects.
 For example:

-- A halfling cartographer documenting uncharted lands. - A wizard's apprentice seeking ingredients for her master's work. - A deserter from the army seeking employment as a mercenary to pay off gambling debts.
+- An apprentice seeking ingredients for their master's work. - A deserter from the army seeking employment as a mercenary to pay off gambling debts.

-Each of the above examples tells us something about that character's background (which will often be related to their Specialism), as well as their wider motivation for adventuring.
+Each of the above examples tells us something about that character's background (which may relate to their Specialism), as well as their wider motivation for adventuring.
 It gives the character context without the need for lengthy biographies and backstories.
 And it provides the Referee with hooks for future adventures.